KILLERTIAN/taxmate/README.md

 # TaxMate - Tax Management for Freelancers.

 TaxMate is a comprehensive tax management application designed specifically for freelancers and independent contractors.
-It helps simplify tax document management, automates tax calculations, and ensures compliance with tax regulations.
+It helps simplify tax document management, automates tax calculations, and ensures compliance with tax regulations

 ![TaxMate Logo](/public/images/bill.png)